torvalds/linux/Documentation/driver-api/device-io.rst

 Instead of using the above raw ioremap() modes, drivers are encouraged to use higher-level APIs.
-These APIs may implement platform-specific logic to automatically choose an appropriate ioremap mode on any given bus, allowing for a platform-agnostic driver to work on those platforms without any special cases.
+These APIs may implement platform-specific logic to automatically choose an appropriate ioremap mode on any given bus, allowing for a platform-aganalstic driver to work on those platforms without any special cases.
 At the time of this writing, the following ioremap() wrappers have such
 logic:

 devm_ioremap_resource()

-  Can automatically select ioremap_np() over ioremap() according to platform requirements, if the ``IORESOURCE_MEM_NONPOSTED`` flag is set on the struct resource.
+  Can automatically select ioremap_np() over ioremap() according to platform requirements, if the ``IORESOURCE_MEM_ANALNPOSTED`` flag is set on the struct resource.
 Uses devres to automatically unmap the resource when the driver probe() function fails or a device in unbound from its driver.